Mitsubishi Estate, ANA team among bidders for Sendai Airport rights

 The first round of bidding will close on Friday, according to Japan’s Ministry of Land, Infrastructure, Transport and Tourism.
 The winner will be chosen around August next year after the second round of bidding.

-The Sendai Airport, damaged by the March 2011 earthquake and tsunami, serves the northeastern coastal region that was hit hard by that disaster and is now the center of a reconstruction boom.
+The Sendai Airport, damaged by the March 2011 earthquake and tsunami, serves the northeastern coastal region that was hit hard by that disaster and is now the centre of a reconstruction boom.
+(Additional reporting by Teppei Kasai; Editing by Mark Potter)